 Questions welcome learning opportunities.
 Holding open forums, such as seminars or live webcasts, allows employees to ask questions about sensitive topics, even if anonymously.
 Seek advice and feedback regarding these sessions from your employee resource groups and other BIPOC at your organization.
 Always ask, “Whose perspectives and voices are missing from this discussion?” to be as inclusive as possible.
 While these forums may invite conflict, re-frame this tension as a positive step toward progress at the beginning and the end of these sessions.
 Between sessions, provide an “open door” policy for asking questions regarding DEI issues with an emphasis on inclusion.

 Offering these sessions to your employees often and continuously will communicate to your people that these race issues, and the people affected by them, are not a temporary fad but are important and central to your organization.

 Racial justice in the workplace is a journey

 Remember, talking about race is just the beginning of your organization’s DEI journey.
-In order to truly change your organization’s mindset, taking action to implement diversity in your employees’ demographics, work culture, and practice, will help yield a holistic long-term transformation in your company.
+In order to truly change your organization’s mindset, taking action to implement diversity and inclusion in your employees’ demographics, work culture, and practices will help yield a holistic long-term transformation for your company.